---->

 velocity-invariance property needed by Einstein relativity.
 (If

-Einstein's observer was blind and had to rely only on sound signals
+Einstein's observer was blind and relied only on sound signals

 Einstein's theory seems to be supported by the fact that particle